faweigend/three_comp_hyd/README.md

 ### Setup

-If you simply want to use the package, you may want to install it via `pip3 install threecomphyd`
+If you simply want to use the package, you may want to install it via `pip3 install threecomphyd` without the need for a manual download.

-If you downloaded the source files from this [GitHub repository](https://github.com/faweigend/three_comp_hyd), you can install the project as a package by running `pip3 install -e <path_to_project_root>`
+If you downloaded the source files, e.g., from this [GitHub repository](https://github.com/faweigend/three_comp_hyd), you can install the project with a similar procedure as a package by running `pip3 install -e <path_to_project_root>`.

 ### Usage Hints